Rebels circle Damascus airport; Russia, U.S. downbeat

 “No one should have any illusions about how hard this remains.
 But all of us, with any influence, need to be engaged with Brahimi for a concerted, sincere push.”

-Lavrov said the sides had agreed to send officials to another meeting with Brahimi, but also sounded a skeptical note.
+Lavrov said the sides had agreed to send officials to another meeting with Brahimi, but also sounded a sceptical note.

 “I would not make optimistic predictions ...
 It remains to be seen what will come out of this,” he added, noting that Brahimi knows the chance of success is “far from 100 percent”.